Properties & Pathways

 Cover Image for Why build a reserve fund for your commercial property investment?

-If you’ve partnered with a commercial property investor before, you may have seen the section of the Information Memorandum (IM) which mentions a reserve fund.
-(If you haven’t seen this section, I’d seriously reconsider who you invest with.)
+If you’ve partnered with a commercial property investor before, you may have seen the section of the Information Memorandum (IM) which outlines the investment’s reserve fund.
 Putting returns and forecasts aside, this is perhaps the most underrated item discussed by investors, new and old.
-It’s how we prepare against Murphy’s Law.
+It’s how we prepare against unexpected events and safeguard investor capital.

 What is a reserve fund?